 Southwestern Kale Colcannon

-One of my coworkers is Irish and he was telling me how he makes his colcannon.
+One of my previous coworkers is Irish and he told me how he makes his colcannon.
 I loved the idea (he adds green chiles) and asked if he minded if I do a riff on his recipe.
 He told me to, “Go for it!”

 Kale fans looking for more ideas will love this recipe for Sautéed Kale on Toast with Poached Eggs.